-Officer testified he observed defendant driving on a flat, straight, well-lit road with no obstacles when defendant's vehicle left its lane and hit the curb with enough force to push it back into the lane.
-In officer's experience, intoxicated drivers sometimes hit the curb, demonstrating they are unable to safely navigate the road.
-He further testified, it was early Sunday morning shortly after the bars had closed, a "high DWI' time.
-Because he believed defendant might be intoxicated, he stopped the car to investigate further.
-Defendant focused on the fact that hitting curb alone was not a traffic violation, but Court of Appeals held that totality of circumstances justified the stop.
+The officer testified he observed the defendant driving on a flat, straight, well-lit road with no obstacles when the defendant's vehicle left its lane and hit the curb with enough force to push it back into the lane.
+In the officer's experience, intoxicated drivers sometimes hit the curb, demonstrating they are unable to safely navigate the road.
+He further testified, it was early Sunday morning shortly after the bars had closed, a "high DWI" time.
+Because he believed the defendant might be intoxicated, he stopped the car to investigate further.
+The defendant focused on the fact that hitting curb alone was not a traffic violation, but Court of Appeals held that totality of circumstances justified the stop.